-However, there is some difference between the two cards.
+That being said, there is some difference between the two cards.
 One obvious difference is that MogoCard is a prepaid Visa card while the Stack Prepaid Mastercard is a prepaid Mastercard.

-But more importantly, the MogoCard doesn’t offer cashback on purchases whereas, with the Stack Prepaid Mastercard, everyday expenditures such as food, and petrol are eligible for automatic cashback.
+However, the MogoCard doesn’t offer cashback on purchases whereas, with the Stack Prepaid Mastercard, everyday expenditures such as food, and petrol are eligible for automatic cashback.

 FAQs on MogoCard Review